The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Advanced Hardness for

-\textit{Running time:} All steps, numbers and their computation can be bounded in a polynomial dependent of $\ell$ and $m$.
+\textit{Running time:} All steps, numbers and their computation can be bounded in a polynomial dependent of $n_\SatInd$, \ie, the number of variables in the $3$-Sat formula, and $m_\SatInd$, \ie, the number of clauses in the formula.
 First, we eliminate unnecessary clauses from the formula.
-Thus we have to go through all clauses once.
+Thus, we have to go through all clauses once.
 The first $2m'+1$ prime numbers have a value of at most $O(m' \log(m'))$ and can thus be found in polynomial time via sieving.
-The function $(4(n+1) 2^3 \prod_{i=1}^{n^2+2n+1} q_i)^{1/(n^2 + 2n + 1)}$ is at most $32$ as shown before.
-Thus we can also bound the value of the next $n^2 + 2n + 1$ prime numbers larger than $32$ and $p_{2m'}$ by a polynomial in $\ell$ and $m$ and we can compute them efficiently by sieving.
-All other numbers calculated in the transformation are a product or sum over these prime numbers (each occurring at most once in the calculation) and thus their values are also in poly$(\ell, m)$.
+The function $(4(\nu+1) 2^3 \prod_{i=1}^{\nu^2+2\nu+1} q_i)^{1/((\nu^2+2\nu+1)\log(\nu^2 + 2\nu + 1))}$ is at most $32$ as shown before.
+Thus, we can also bound the value of the next $\nu^2 + 2\nu + 1$ prime numbers larger than $32$ and $p_{2m'}$ by a polynomial in $n_\SatInd$ and $m_\SatInd$ and we can compute them efficiently by sieving.
+All other numbers calculated in the transformation are a product or sum over these prime numbers (each occurring at most once in the calculation) and thus their values are also in poly$(n_\SatInd, m_\SatInd)$.
 We can compute the inverse $(2^4 \cdot p^* \prod_{i=1}^{m'} p_i + K)^{-1}$ in polynomial time \cite{lame1844note}. \end{proof}

-Having this theorem at hand we still have to bound the size of the generated numbers to apply the ETH.
-Denote by $p = p_1, \dots, p_{n_{\QCInd}}$ the prime factorization of $\beta$.
+Now we have proved that the \QC{} problem is NP-hard even in the restricted case where all prime factors in $\beta$ only appear at most once (except 2).
+To apply the ETH, however, we also have to estimate the dimensions of the generated instance.
+Denote by $B = b_1^{\beta_1}, \dots, b_{n_{\QCInd}}^{\beta_{n_{\QCInd}}}$ the prime factorization of $\beta$ where $b_1, \dots, b_{n_{\QCInd}}$ denotes the different prime factors of $\beta$ and $\beta_i$ the occurrence of $b_i$.
 The above reduction yields the following parameters: